Preparing for IFoA exams

 You can buy the IFoA Core Reading at our E-Shop.
-ActEd (BPP) provide face-to-face tuition and distance learning materials for the IFoA examinations.
-More information is available at on the ActED website.
+ActEd (BPP) provides face-to-face tuition and distance learning materials for the IFoA examinations.
+More information is available on the ActED website.

-To help you prepare for your examination, we have published advice on preparing for your examination in our Exam Preparation Guide.
+To help you prepare for your examinations, we have published advice in our Exam Preparation Guide.

 You can find Past Papers and Examiners reports on our Studying web pages.
-We recommend candidates review past papers and practice their exam technique by completing a past paper and comparing your answers to the examiners reports.
+We recommend that you practice your exam technique by completing a past paper and comparing your answers to the examiners' reports.

 Sitting IFoA exams